Some elephant hunting tips for Warren Buffett

 That's an important attribute given its debt-to-equity ratio of 0.8, which is a bit above the industry norm.

-Negotiating a deal with Williams could be complicated, given its status as a limited partnership 70 percent owned by Williams Cos (WMB.N).
+Negotiating a deal with Williams could be complicated, given its status as a limited partnership 70 percent owned by Williams Cos.

 But the company has another advantage Buffett likes - a wide moat, or competitive advantage, thanks to its ownership of the Transco gas mainline, which runs from Texas to New York.